 Now, Vegas Pro is one of the most expensive alternatives to Windows Movie Maker, as its pricing starts at $399 for Vegas Pro Edit, and ends at $799 for Vegas Pro Suite, but the good news is you can actually try Vegas Pro for 30 days, which is what I’d recommend you do, and if you do like it, then go for it.

-As we mentioned in the introduction, the reality is that during its last years, Movie Maker was a shadow of its former self, so rather than continue updating it (and having a team dedicated to it), Microsoft decided it’d be better just to remove it altogether.
+The reason that Windows Movie Maker was discontinued is that it failed to achieve the anticipation of Microsoft, and Microsoft thinks it’s a cost-effective decision to discontinue it.
+The reality is that during its last years, Movie Maker was a shadow of its former self, so rather than continue updating it (and having a team dedicated to it), Microsoft decided it’d be better just to remove it altogether.

 Therefore, to give a recap, let’s go over the final recommendations for video editors.
 If what you’re looking for is a free basic video editor with no watermarks, then you should try FilmForth, but if you don’t mind spending some money Wondershare is a great Movie Maker alternative too.